cjmyles/instant-react/README.md

 ### [Material UI](https://material-ui.com)

-Material UI is enabled by default and is utilized by the core components and containers.
-On top of this, `instant-react` provides template theming, styling guidelines and layouts.
+Material UI is enabled by default and is utilized by the core `instant-react` components and containers.
+In addition, `instant-react` provides template theming, styling properties and layouts.

 Material UI utilises the [Google Roboto](https://fonts.google.com/specimen/Roboto) font and [Material Font Icons](https://material.io/tools/icons/) which are referenced in `public/index.html`.